tmuxinator/tmuxinator/README.md

 tmuxinator new [project]
 ```

-Create or edit a local project where the project yml file will be stored at
+Create or edit a local project where the config file will be stored in the
-`./.tmuxinator.yml` instead of inside the `~/.tmuxinator` folder:
+current working directory (in `.tmuxinator.yml`) instead of the default
+project configuration file location (e.g. `~/.config/tmuxinator`):

 ```
 tmuxinator new --local [project]